learn-academy-2023-golf/week-3-assessment-gencalada/interview-questions.md

 ## Looking Ahead: Terms for Next Week

-1. DOM:
+1. DOM: Document Object Model is a programming interface for web documents.

-2. Object-oriented programming:
+2. Object-oriented programming: programming language that revolves around objects.

-3. Ruby:
+3. Ruby: an OOP language that is known for being simle to use and productive